FDA Approves......

 Bipolar Disorder

 Bipolar disorder is a mental health condition that causes a person’s mood to swing between high and low states.
-During the high, called mania or hypomania, a person may feel very happy, full of energy, talk a lot, or make quick decisions without thinking.
+During the high, called mania or low, hypomania (and depressive symptoms), a person may feel very happy, full of energy, talk a lot, or make quick decisions without thinking.
 During the low, called depression, they may feel very sad, tired, or lose interest in things they normally enjoy.
 These mood changes can affect sleep, energy, and daily life.
 With the right treatment, such as medication, therapy, and support, people with bipolar disorder can manage their moods and live healthy, balanced lives.

 References: